publiccodenet/publiccode.net/codebases/index.md

 # Where we work: our codebases

 The Foundation for Public Code helps to effectively scale codebases.
-We do this by supporting ambitious communities to build shared governance practices and smooth collaboration around their codebases.
+We do this by supporting ambitious communities with [codebase stewardship](../codebase-stewardship/index.html).

 Codebases are organized by [codebase maturity](https://about.publiccode.net/activities/codebase-stewardship/lifecycle.html).